magicleap/developer-portal-docs/docs/guides/developer-tools/ml-hub/error-reporting.md

 ### What data does this report file contain?

-These log files include diagnostic information from the user interface, The Lab 2.0 server, and The Lab 2.0 app, and could potentially contain information that is either proprietary to you or that might identify you in some way.
+These log files include diagnostic information from the user interface, the ML Hub server, and the ML Hub app, and could potentially contain information that is either proprietary to you or that might identify you in some way.
 Examples of such information include and are not limited to:

 * Your user name
 * Path names on your local hard drive
 * Any log messages from the ml_logging APIs
 * List of installed packages and versions
-* Lab frontend layout
+* ML Hub frontend layout
 * Java crash reports
 * mldb logs from default connected device
-* Eclipse/Lab logs
+* Eclipse/ML Hub logs
-* The Lab 2.0 backend logs
+* The ML Hub backend logs

 ### Protect your privacy